ministryofjustice/moj-frontend/docs/components/new-features-banner.md

 tabs: true
 status: Experimental
 statusDate: October 2025
-excerpt: "Use the new features banner to highlight updates to a service."
+excerpt: "Use the new features banner component to highlight updates to a service, and link to a page with more information."
-lede: "Use the new features banner to highlight updates to a service."
+lede: "Use the new features banner component to highlight updates to a service, and link to a page with more information."
 githuburl: https://github.com/ministryofjustice/moj-frontend/discussions/1870
 contributorName: Leigh Christie